-The Group recorded cost of sales and services of ₱25.124 billion as of December 2016, a decrease of 0.1% from ₱25.269 billion in 2015.
-This was due to lower product costs compared to last year, reflecting lower global oil prices.
-Prices continued its generally downward movement from the second quarter of 2015 until first quarter of 2016, which only then, started to recover.
+The Group recorded cost of sales and services of ₱25.124 billion as of December 2016, a decrease of 0.06% from ₱25.269 billion in 2015.
+This is due to lower product costs compared to last year, reflecting the global oil prices movement which barely recovered from a series of falls since the second quarter of 2015 until first quarter of 2016, then, started to recover.

-Selling and administrative expenses increased by 23%, driven by higher depreciation for completed expansions, as well as increases in rent expense, salaries and wages, taxes and licenses, and professional fees in relation to the expansion program of the Group.
+Selling and administrative expenses increased by 22.57%, driven by higher depreciation for completed expansions, as well as increases in rent expense, salaries and wages, taxes and licenses, and professional fees in relation to the expansion program of the Group.